-CAPTION: During World War I, 10% of all casualties were civilians.
-During World War II, the number of civilian deaths rose to 50%.
-During the Vietnam War 70% of all casualties were civilians.
-In the war in Iraq, civilians account for 90% of all deaths.
+CAPTION: During World War I, 10 percent of all casualties were civilians.
+During World War II, the number of civilian deaths rose to 50 percent.
+During the Vietnam War 70 percent of all casualties were civilians.
+In the war in Iraq, civilians account for 90 percent of all deaths.

 UNIDENTIFIED: This is the beginning of the shock-and-awe campaign, according to one official.
 This is going to be the entire nine yards.

 UNIDENTIFIED: It was a breathtaking display of firepower.